andrewdnguyen/activ5-bluetooth-web/README.md

 ```

 ### Disconnect device
-Disconnecting the device happens with calling `disconnect()` function
+Disconnecting the device happens with calling `disconnect()` function.
 ```typescript
 this.A5Device.disconnect();
 ```